EU Vows unwavering Support For Ukraine After Trump Win - UrduPoint

 EU Vows 'unwavering' Support For Ukraine After Trump Win

-Kyiv, (APP - UrduPoint / Pakistan Point News - 9th Nov, 2024) EU foreign policy chief Josep Borrell in Kyiv Saturday pledged "unwavering" support for Ukraine, on the first visit by a top Brussels official after Donald Trump's poll win.
+Kyiv, (APP - UrduPoint / Pakistan Point News - 10th Nov, 2024) EU foreign policy chief Josep Borrell in Kyiv Saturday pledged "unwavering" support for Ukraine, on the first visit by a top Brussels official after Donald Trump's win.

 "The clear purpose of this visit is to express European Union support to Ukraine -- this support remains unwavering," Borrell, who is set to leave office next month, told journalists.

-"This support is absolutely needed for you to continue defending yourself against Russia aggression."
+"This support is absolutely needed for you to continue defending yourself against Russian aggression."

 On the campaign trail, Trump cast doubt on maintaining the vast US military and financial aid to Ukraine and said he could cut a quick deal to end the war.